weakish/docs-en/views/sms-guide.md

 Then go to [Dashboard > Messaging > SMS > Settings > SMS settings](https://console.leancloud.app/messaging.html?appid={{appid}}#/message/sms/conf) and ensure the following option is enabled:

 {{ include.checkbox(true) }}**Enable SMS verification code (open up `requestSmsCode` and `verifySmsCode`)**
-- Enabled: The app is able to incorporate features related to SMS, including verification when user is performing sensitive operations, logging in at unusual locations, and making payments.
+- Enabled: The app is able to incorporate features related to SMS, including verification when there are users performing sensitive operations, logging in at unusual locations, making payments, etc.
-- Disabled: {# TODO: 请求发送验证短信以及验证短信验证码都会被服务端拒绝，但是请注意，跟用户相关的验证与该选项无关。 #}
+- Disabled: Requests for sending and verifying verification codes will be rejected.
+Note that this won't affect verification for user accounts.

 ### Setting up Default Signatures